 A small hallway doesn’t have to mean a dull hallway.
 Nor do you have to stick to white paint to make it feel brighter and bigger.

 Don’t be afraid to experiment with colour, especially in a light-starved space.
-Confident use of a bright colour such as yellow creates a welcoming and vibrant space.
+Confident use of a bright color such as yellow creates a welcoming and vibrant space.

 If you don’t want to go all out and paint your walls bright yellow, try adding a few bold accessories such as hooks or benches to get a similar feel.